Dave the Chameleon: Episode 2

-The second episode of Dave the Chameleon's adventures was aired on 28 April, a week before the Local Elections (4 May).
-The plot of this episode is largely the same as that of the previous one; repeating a number of scenes and accusations.
-This second episode, however, twice links Dave to Black Wednesday, seen as being the low point in John Major's reign as Prime Minister.
+The second episode of Dave the Chameleon's adventures was aired on 28 April, a week before the local elections (4 May).
+The plot of this episode is largely the same as that of the previous one, repeating some scenes and accusations.
+This second episode, however, twice links Dave to Black Wednesday, seen as being the low point in John Major's premiership.
 Ironically, the press had dubbed the previous day a 'Black Wednesday' for Tony Blair, after scandals involving John Prescott, Charles Clarke and Patricia Hewitt, three British Cabinet members.
 It also criticises the Tory manifesto for the 2005 general election, which Dave helped write, as a "little blue book ... which they loved, but nobody else did."

 The second episode also makes references to Dave's trip to a glacier in Norway, parodying Cameron's similar visit; it makes the point that for an apparently pointless trip, the harm on the environment from Dave's flight would be high.
-Dave is shown "turning into his greenest green" and the Conservative election slogan, "Vote blue, go green" is highlighted to indicate Dave's colour changing tendencies.
+Dave is shown "turning into his greenest green" and the advert displays the Conservative election slogan, "Vote blue, go green", to highlight Dave's colour changing tendencies.

 Dave the Chameleon's specific colour changes are then mentioned; all of these show that he is "True Blue, through and through" and refer to apparent position changes from David Cameron.
-These include changes in policy on the minimum wage and the Iraq War.
-The narrator then refers to David Cameron directly by name (as opposed to Dave the Chameleon), saying that:
+These include changes in policy on grammar schools, the minimum wage, flat tax, devolution, the Child Trust Fund programme, and the Iraq War.
+The narrator then refers to David Cameron directly by name (as opposed to Dave the Chameleon), saying:

-"David Cameron will tell you whatever he thinks he want you to hear, because he knows you will never give him your vote if you see his true colours."

 The final scene shows the Vote Labour slogan, before ending.

 Criticisms

-The campaign's critics have commented that this is just a personal attack on the Conservative Party leader, especially since the Labour party have released a ringtone which impersonates David Cameron.
-Others have noted that the Conservatives, with their election slogan 'vote blue, go green' have not effectively combatted this approach.
-The Labour party claim that the campaign is meant to be humorous and re-engage voters.
-By using ringtones and podcasts, they claim to be campaigning to younger generations.
-However other creatures appealing to younger generations used for the sale of mobile phone ringtones, most notably the Crazy Frog, have been banned from appearing on British television before the watershed.
+Many critics of the "Dave the Chameleon" broadcasts called them nothing but a personal attack on the Conservative leader, especially since the Labour Party later released a ringtone which impersonated David Cameron.
+Others have noted that the Conservatives, with their election slogan "vote blue, go green" have not effectively combatted this approach.
+The Labour Party claimed that the campaign was meant to be humorous and re-engage voters.
+By using ringtones and podcasts, they claimed to be campaigning to younger generations.
+However, other creatures appealing to younger generations used for the sale of mobile phone ringtones, most notably the Crazy Frog, had been banned from appearing on British television before the watershed.
 Ann Treneman, writing in The Times, said Labour had "plumbed new depths."

-Other critics have noted that Tony Blair, then leader of the Labour Party and Prime Minister had done several of the things for which Cameron is criticised in the campaign; for example, critics mention that:
+Other critics noted that Tony Blair, then leader of the Labour Party and Prime Minister, had done several of the things for which Cameron is criticised in the campaign; for example, critics mention that: